 - The tax must have originated legally in a foreign country.

 Taxes that are due to be refunded to you are not included in the amount of foreign taxes paid.
 Before completing Form 1116, all of the foreign taxes paid will need to be converted to US dollars.
 The IRS prefers that each transaction be converted at the foreign exchange rate at the date of each transaction.
 These historical exchange rates can be obtained from oanda.com.
-If the numbers of transactions are excessive or the exchange rate not readily available, they will accept the annual average foreign exchange rate.
-To support the preparation of your US expat taxes, the IRS provides average annual exchange rates on their website.
+If the number of transactions is excessive or the exchange rate is not readily available, they will accept the annual average foreign exchange rate.
+To support the preparation of your US expat taxes, the IRS provides average yearly exchange rates on their website.
 If the taxes have been assessed but have not yet been paid, you should use the exchange rate on the last day of the year for which the taxes were assessed.

 Calculating the Correct Foreign Tax Credit Amount